dothiejr1992/hello-world/README.md

-# hello-worl
+# hello-world
 premier repository using git
- Hi guys my name is thiedo and i'm a vey new comer in all this
+ Hi guys my name is thiedo and i'm a big new comer in all of this